yuenyuen-cy/Python101/README.md

 # Coffee Machine #
 Day 15 of <b>100 Days of Code: The Complete Python Pro Bootcamp</b>, completed on 10/9/24.
 Last of the Beginner projects before we move on to Intermediate! <br><br>
 It was a pretty large project and I completed it without looking at the solution at all this time!
 I followed the instructor's recommendation to break down the project into smaller tasks and it definitely made the project a lot more manageable.
 I also started using the debugging tool on PyCharm to help me visualise my code.
 Still need to figure out how to use it for actual debugging.
 Took >2 hours to complete (with a long break in between) but its a satisfying project.

+# Hirst Painting #

+Day 18 of <b>100 Days of Code: The Complete Python Pro Bootcamp</b>, completed on 15/9/24.
+The project was relatively straightforward but it took me 2 days to complete due to school commitment.
+The main takeaway was learning to use documentation to write code.
+It was also cool to learn how to extract colors from an image using colorgram.py.